General Education Masters Programs in San Diego

 A Master of Education degree (M.Ed.) in San Diego is typically formatted for current teachers who aspire to move into a leadership role and may include advanced study into the theoretical aspects of education such as:

 - Education policy and reform

 Master of Science in Education (MS Ed) degree programs in San Diego offer a more scientific approach to the study of education.
 The coursework for this degree may include topics such as:

 - Research methods

-Master of Arts in Education (MA Ed) degree programs tend to be flexible in that they allow to specialize in several different areas whether they aspire to remain in the classroom or seek administration positions.
+Master of Arts in Education (MA Ed) degree programs in San Diego tend to be flexible in that they allow to specialize in several different areas whether they aspire to remain in the classroom or seek administration positions.
 Some of these concentration areas might include:

 - Elementary education

 Master of Arts in Teaching

 The Master of Arts in Teaching (MAT) degree in San Diego may appeal to teachers who want to develop pedagogical strategies and proficiencies or build their content expertise.
 Some MAT degrees provide a path to initial certification and are intended for career switchers who already have an undergraduate degree in another subject.
 Master of Arts in Teaching programs usually include a focus area (e.g. elementary, middle, or secondary education) and an academic content (e.g. mathematics or English).

 Some Masters programs in education in San Diego focus on a specialty area.
 In a General Education Masters Degree program, even though the format of each program may differ between education schools, the courses typically focus on general pedagogy.
 Some of the courses that students may take could include: